 The PhD in organizational health and well-being provides an opportunity for individuals currently working, or aspiring to work, in the area of organizational health and well-being to develop their knowledge and understanding of the psychological, social and organizational aspects of the dynamic relationship between work and health.

 This part-time PhD programme offers professionals not wishing to undertake a traditional research PhD the opportunity to engage with higher level education and to conduct their research within their own organization and address 'real' issues of organizational relevance.
 The objectives of the course are:

 The PhD will appeal to a wide range of individuals who are interested in the promotion and creation of healthy work places including:

 It is not restricted to any one professional group or discipline, and is intended to be international in focus appealing to individuals working across a variety of public, private and voluntary sectors.

 The standard minimum entry requirements are a recognised first degree or equivalent.
 If English is not your first language an overall IELTS score of at least 6.5 is required (a minimum of 5.5 must be achieved in each separate skill: writing, reading, listening and speaking).
-Information on minimum requirements for TOEFL IBT or Pearson PTE Academic
+Alternative qualifications are accepted.

 The course will be delivered primarily through distance e-Learning supported by an annual residential block.